lakshamanr/MSSQL/README.md

 ## Contact

-For any questions or suggestions, please open an issue or contact the repository owner.
+For any questions or suggestions, please open an issue or contact the repository

+Click any object (table, view, etc.) to view its details.

+Errors while fetching data are gracefully handled and shown to the user.